-This workout builds your anaerobic capacity, increases your lactic threshold, boosts your oxygen-carrying capacity, boosts mitochondrial density, increases capillary density, allows your muscles to hold more glycogen, burns off excess stress hormones and helps you sweat out toxins.
+This rowing machine workout builds your anaerobic capacity, increases your lactic threshold, boosts your oxygen-carrying capacity, boosts mitochondrial density, increases capillary density, allows your muscles to hold more glycogen, burns off excess stress hormones and helps you sweat out toxins.

 Seeking failure will make you happier, stronger, and healthier.

 This workout is designed to be done on a Concept 2 rowing machine, a Water Rower, or my personal favourite, an RP3 Rowperfect machine.

 I like to call the rowing machine an ergometer – or erg for short.
 Ergometrics is the efficient and effective use of your body.
 The rowing machine uses over 90% of your body’s muscles, and when used properly can train your body’s three main energy systems – cardiovascular (oxygen power), anaerobic (glycogen power) and creatine phosphate (ATP power).

 This workout is designed to maximize both your cardio and anaerobic strength.

 Figure out your 2k test time or baseline from a 5:00 maximal effort test.